oracle/node-oracledb/doc/api.md

 `type` | The datatype to be bound.
 One of the [Oracledb Constants](#oracledbconstants) `STRING`, `NUMBER`, `DATE`, `CURSOR` or `BUFFER`.
 `maxSize` | The maximum number of bytes that an OUT or IN OUT bind variable of type STRING or BUFFER can use.
 The default value is 200.
 The maximum limit is 32767.

-In case of BUFFER type, when using Oracle Database 12c, in the init.ora file if MAX_STRING_SIZE parameter has a value of STANDARD, then the maximum size of BUFFER type is 4000.
-If MAX_STRING_SIZE parameter has a value of EXTENDED then the maximum size of BUFFER type is 32767.
-In earlier versions of Oracle Database, the maximum size of BUFFER type is 4000.
+The maximum size of a `BUFFER` type is 2000 bytes, unless you are using Oracle Database 12c and the database initialization parameter `MAX_STRING_SIZE` has a value of `EXTENDED`.
+In this case the maximum size of a `BUFFER` is 32767.

 With OUT binds, where the type cannot be inferred by node-oracledb because there is no input data value, the type defaults to `STRING`